tdhelixx/alexandria-dental-health-site/src/services/teeth-whitening.md

 A teeth whitening procedure in our Alexandria VA dentist office can restore a healthier, more youthful appearance in as little as an hour of your time.
 Dr. Mazhari can whiten and brighten your teeth safely and effectively using the highest quality products to reduce or eliminate sensitivity and other side effects.

 Teeth whitening can offer you a quick, economical smile makeover for that special occasion, such as a wedding, or a more general confidence boost that will benefit your social and professional interactions.
-Feeling good about your smile is important—it is often the most memorable feature when meeting someone for the first time, so why not put your “best smile forward“?
+Feeling good about your smile is important—it is often the most memorable feature when meeting someone for the first time, so why not put your "best smile forward"?

 Prior to your treatment, Dr. Mazhari will meet with you to evaluate your dental health, ensuring that our professional teeth whitening options are right for you and can meet your cosmetic goals.
 While most tooth stains and discoloration respond well to this treatment, there a certain types of stains that may not: those caused by certain medications or medical conditions.